CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

-   NACK    0x10                      The password is invalid NACK    0x11                      The password in the double confirmation is not the same as each other NACK    0x12                      The length of the delay value sent from user is to long
+   NACK    0x10                      The password is invalid NACK    0x11                      The password in the double confirmation is not the same as each other NACK    0x12                      The length of the delay value sent from user is to long NACK    0x13                      The delay value sent from user contain invalid character NACK    0x14                      The not sent message delay value sent from user is to small
    ==== ============================ ====================================================================

 .. _EEP: